aws-samples/aurora-and-database-migration-labs/Labs/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

 After creating the endpoint, you should test the connection.
 Click on the endpoint and go to Connections Tab.
 Choose **Test connection** option.
-Choose the DMS instance created by the CloudFormation stack and click Run Test.
+Choose the DMS instance created by the CloudFormation stack and click **Run Test**.
 The Status should return as successful after some time.

 ![](./assets/dms3.png)